duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

 We can then use the index position of each item in that JSON file to identify the appropriate atlas file and x, y offsets for a given image.
-To do so, we'll need to store each atlas material by its index position:
+To do so, we'll need to store each material by its index position:

 {% highlight javascript %}

-// Create a texture loader so we can load our image file var loader = new THREE.TextureLoader();
+// Create a texture loader so we can load the image file var loader = new THREE.TextureLoader();
 for (var i=0; i<5; i++) {
   var url = 'https://s3.amazonaws.com/duhaime/blog/tsne-webgl/data/';